 What’s unique about Orbion, and what big problem are you trying to solve?

-We’re focusing as much of our efforts on the manufacturing technology as we are on the rocket science.
-It isn’t enough to be able to build a high-performance thruster and demonstrate it in a laboratory, we must able to put this technology into the hands of ambitious new space entrepreneurs.
+We’re focusing as much of our efforts on manufacturing technology as we are on rocket science.
+It isn’t enough to be able to build a high-performance thruster and demonstrate it in a laboratory; we must be able to put this technology into the hands of ambitious new space entrepreneurs.
 Just within the next decade, some experts estimate that over 3,600 small satellites will be launched — many of which will require affordable and reliable space-specific components.

-How does small satellite propulsion — or just electric propulsion in general — help space companies, and humanity at large?
+How do small satellite propulsion — or electric propulsion in general — help space companies and humanity?
 What are the key benefits?

 Small satellites today are often launched together on a single launch vehicle — India recently set a record of launching 104 small satellites on a single rocket — however, the bus only has one stop.
-To reach their individual destinations (or orbits), they need a propulsion system.
+They need a propulsion system to reach their individual destinations (orbits).

-Small satellite propulsion has been largely ignored due to new space companies rushing out minimum viable products in a race to beat the market, or because they simply can’t afford to include propulsion.
-But long term, these companies will not realize their full value without propulsion.
+Small satellite propulsion has been largely ignored due to new space companies rushing out minimum viable products in a race to beat the market or simply can’t afford to include propulsion.
+In but long term, these companies will not realize their full value without propulsion.

 Currently, monopropellant is the propulsion system of choice for satellites, but it’s expensive, heavy, and inefficient.
 Only the larger satellites and their wealthy operators are able to afford such propulsion systems, and they don’t really make much sense for small satellites where mass is mission-critical.
 Electric propulsion systems — plasma thrusters — are much smaller and lighter than their monopropellant counterparts and use less fuel.
 Their small size means operators have more room to fit bigger and better components that are used to generate revenue, such as a camera or antenna.